‘DWTS’ Kym Herjavec Shares The Most Adorable New Photos Of Her & Robert Herjavec’s Newborn Twins

 Kym Herjavec is sharing the most adorable new photos of her and her husband’s, Shark Tank star Robert Herjavec, newborn twins on social media.
 The former Dancing with the Stars professional dancer, who welcomed her fraternal twins into the world in April, recently took to Instagram to post two sweet new photos of her babies that showed how much little Hudson and Haven have already grown.

-The first new photo of her babies came in honor of Canada Day on July 1 as Kym sweetly celebrated her husband, who was born in Croatia but grew up in Toronto, Canada.
+The first new photo of her babies came in honor of Canada Day on July 1 as Kym sweetly celebrated with her husband, who was born in Croatia but grew up in Toronto, Canada.

 The incredibly sweet family photo on her Instagram account showed the foursome all matching in red while sitting in two wooden chairs next to matching red lamps.
-The Herjavecs were also sat next to a sign that read “Happy Canada Day” while both Kym and Robert held on tight to one baby each who even matched by both having a hand in their mouth.
+The Herjavecs also sat next to a sign that read “Happy Canada Day” while both Kym and Robert held on tight to one baby each, who even matched by both having a hand in their mouth.

 Shortly after sharing the matching family snap for Canada Day, Herjavec then shared another photo on Instagram of her babies, this time showing them sporting white ensembles while Hudson appeared to be smiling for the camera as he stretched his arms high above his head while laying down with his twin sister.